 Common Estate Planning Choices That Frequently Turn Out To Be Mistakes (Adult Children Edition)

-If you have adult kids, you might think estate planning will be easy.
-You write a will splitting everything equally between those kids and name them to serve together as your estate's executor.
+You might think estate planning will be easy if you have adult kids.
+You write a will splitting everything equally between those kids and naming them to serve together as your estate's executor.
 But just that one sentence contains several decisions that might benefit from careful reconsideration.
 Here are some common estate planning choices that people with adult kids make that often become the source of significant disagreement and difficulties when the time comes to administer the estate.

 1. Nominating one of the estate’s beneficiaries as its executor.
 You might think that because your kids know your assets and debts better than anyone else, they are best positioned to handle the wrapping up of your affairs.
 That might be true, but the frequent decision to make one of the estate's beneficiaries its executor creates an inherent conflict of interest that can be difficult for that person to navigate.

 What if your kids all want the same item of personal property?
 What if they disagree on the value of various assets?
 The executor is supposed to act in the beneficiaries' best interest, but determining what that is when they stand to directly benefit from an outcome that contradicts their siblings' desires can be challenging.
-Instead of putting your kids in this situation, a better choice might be to name a neutral third party as the executor.
+Instead of putting your kids in this situation, a better choice might be to name a neutral third party as the executor, such as a professional fiduciary or a friend or family member not entitled to receive anything from the estate.

 What next?